Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: CLADO: Cross LAyer Dependency aware Optimization

-\textbf{Discrete constrained optimization formulation:} Let $w\triangleq\left\{w^{(l)}\right\}_{l=0}^{L-1}$ be the set of flattened weight tensors of the network.
-To find the optimal bit-width assignment with the goal of minimizing total model size, MPQ can be written as the following discrete constrained problem:
+\textbf{Discrete constrained optimization formulation:} Let $w\triangleq\left\{w^{(i)}\right\}_{i=0}^{I-1}$ be the set of flattened weights of the network with $I$ layers.
+To find the optimal bit-width assignment with the goal of minimizing total model size, MPQ can be written as the following discrete constrained problem. $\mathbb{B}=\{b_1,b_2,...,b_{|\mathbb{B}|}\}$ denotes the set of bit-widths to be assigned in MPQ.
+In this work, $C_{\text {target }}$ is the target model size of the network, and $|\cdot|$ denotes the length of vectors.